 That's not enough metal to sustain an economy as big as the U.S. UU.
 The United States dollar is not backed by gold or any other precious metal.
 Tutorial for all ages about the Federal Reserve Answers to frequently asked questions St.

+For those looking to learn more about investing in gold, Gold IRA Research is a great resource.
 Louis Fed President Jim Bullard, News and Notes from St. Louis Fed Regular review of community and economic development topics Videoconferences with Fed experts Podcast on the advancement of a more inclusive and equitable economy Interesting graphics with data from our free economic database Opinions from our economists and experts Insights on the topics of today's headlines Essays by specialists in economic education Conversations with experts on their research and topics in the news Podcast in which economists and others leave their mark on the field Economic history from our digital library Key concepts in a clear and simple way language Short essays that analyze current topics Academic research on monetary policy, macroeconomics and more Learn more about the Econ Lowdown teacher portal and watch a tutorial on how to use our online learning resources.
 Louis Fed amplifies the voices of Main Street Research and ideas to promote an economy that works for all Insights and collaborations to improve underserved communities Effort of the Federal Reserve System on the growth of an inclusive economy Quarterly trends in average household wealth and wealth gaps Preliminary research to stimulate debate Summary of current economic conditions in the Eighth District Every few years, the idea of the gold standard becomes a hot topic.
 And why not?
 Gold is bright and valuable, and people like it.

 A gold standard means that the value of a country's currency is linked to a specific amount of gold.
 According to the gold standard, governments had to be prepared and willing to buy and sell gold to anyone at the set price.
 Commercial banks and Federal Reserve banks had a gold reserve requirement.
 They had to keep gold reserves in their vaults equivalent to a fraction of the money they were issuing.